kenaniah/swords-and-potions-2-bot/README.md

 <dl>
  <dt>The bot crashes instead of starting.
 Why?</dt>
- <dd>You are either using the wrong version of python (Automa is very specific) or the game's window was not found.</dd>
+ <dd>You are either using the wrong version of Python (Automa is very specific) or the game's window was not found.</dd>
  <dt>Why is the bot not able to find matches for my screenshots?</dt>
  <dd>Screenshot images need to have as little background noise as possible.
 Automa performs a grey-scale image similarity match, and it is not capable of filtering out backgrounds that are not part of what you are trying to match.</dd>
  <dt>Is there a way to make the bot faster?
 Image searching seems slow.</dt>